 Unless you had had reason to go through the appellate process before you may have several misconceptions about what an appeal is and what can be accomplished through filing an appeal.
 First and foremost, an appeal is not a new trial.
-As a general rule, new evidence cannot be admitted on appeal and you are not allowed to make new arguments on appeal.
-The purpose of an appeal is correct errors made at the trial level.
-Errors may have been made by the judge, the prosecutor, or the jury.
-Your appeal asks a higher court to review the trial court record and determine if an error was, indeed made and, if so, if that error affected the outcome of your case.
+As a general rule, new evidence cannot be admitted on appeal and you are usually not allowed to make new arguments on appeal.
+The purpose of an appeal is to provide an opportunity to correct errors made at the trial level.
+Errors may have been made by the judge, the prosecutor, or the jury during trial.
+Your appeal asks a higher court to review the trial court record and determine if an error was indeed made and, if so, whether that error affected the outcome of your case.
 Not all errors are actionable on appeal.
-“Harmless” errors, or errors that did not have an impact on the outcome, are acceptable.
-To succeed on appeal you must convince the appellate court that an error was made that impacted the outcome.
+“Harmless” errors, or errors that did not have an impact on the outcome of the case, are acceptable and are not reason to reverse a verdict.
+To succeed on appeal you must convince the appellate court that an error was made that impacted the outcome of the case.

 Post-Conviction Relief vs. Appeals

-After a guilty verdict there are two routs you may be eligible to take to seek relief from either the verdict or your sentence.
-Post-conviction relief, or P.C.R. typically refers to motions filed after trial or after you accepted a guilty plea.
-P.C.R. is not the same as an appeal; however, you may be able to accomplishing many of the same objectives with P.C.R. as you can with an appeal.
-Common P.C.R. motions include:
+After a guilty verdict there are two routes you may be eligible to take to seek relief from either the verdict or your sentence.
+Post-conviction relief, or P.C.R., typically refers to motions filed after trial or after you accepted a guilty plea.
+Post-conviction relief is not the same as an appeal, however, you may be able to accomplish many of the same objectives with PCR as you can with an appeal.
+Common PCR motions include:

 - Motion to overturn a conviction based on ineffective assistance of counsel

 To succeed on appeal you must allege, and prove, that a reversible error occurred during your trial.
 Some common appeal issues include: